Birds of Prey (2020 film): Home media

 On March 19, Warner Bros.
 Pictures announced the film would be available digitally in the United States and Canada through Premium VOD on March 24 due to movie theaters closures because of the COVID-19 pandemic restrictions.
 This was just over one month after the film's theatrical debut and before the end of the usual 90-day theatrical run.
 Another film distributed by the studio, The Way Back, was also released earlier than expected for the same reason.

 In the United Kingdom, it was released digitally and on video on demand on April 24, 2020.
 The Blu-ray, 4K Ultra HD, and DVD were released in North America on May 12, 2020.
 The film debuted on HBO Max on August 15, 2020.
 Sometime in November 2021, HBO Max accidentally replaced Birds of Prey with a modified censored version.

-As of April 1, 2021, Birds of Prey has earned $30.6 million in total domestic video sales.
+As of November 2020, Birds of Prey earned $31.2 million in total domestic video sales.